Knowledge What are the key differences between quartz and glass? Explore Their Unique Properties and Uses

 7. Durability and Maintenance

-• Glass: More prone to scratches and breakage, requiring careful handling and maintenance to preserve its appearance and functionality.
+• Glass: More prone to scratches (typically 5.5 on the Mohs scale) and breakage, requiring more careful handling and maintenance to preserve its appearance and functionality.

-By understanding these key differences, purchasers can make informed decisions based on the specific requirements of their applications, whether they need the durability and conductivity of quartz or the versatility and optical clarity of glass.
+By understanding these key differences, purchasers can make informed decisions based on the specific requirements of their applications, whether they need the superior durability and thermal resistance of quartz or the versatility and cost-effectiveness of glass.

 Summary Table: